 Connector Description Mouse connector Used to attach a mouse, trackball, or other pointing device that uses a standard mouse connector.
 Keyboard connector Used to attach a keyboard that uses a standard keyboard connector.
 Serial connector Used to attach an external modem, serial printer, or other devices that use a 9-pin serial connector.
 Parallel connector Used to attach a parallel printer, parallel scanner, or other devices that use a 25-pin parallel connector.
 Audio line out connector Used to send audio signals from the computer to external devices, such as powered stereo speakers (speakers with built-in amplifiers), headphones, multimedia keyboards, or the audio line in connector on a stereo system or other external recording device.
 Audio line in connector Used to receive audio signals from an external audio device, such as a stereo system.
 When you attach an external audio device, a cable is connected between the audio line out connector of the device and the audio line in connector of the computer.
 Microphone connector Used to attach a microphone to your computer when you want to record voice or other sounds or if you use speech-recognition software.
-MIDI/joystick connector Used to attach a joystick, gamepad, or a Musical Instrument Digital Interface (MIDI) device such as a MIDI keyboard. (some models) USB connectors Used to attach a device that requires a Universal Serial Bus (USB) connection, such as a USB scanner or USB printer.
+USB connectors Used to attach a device that requires a Universal Serial Bus (USB) connection, such as a USB scanner or USB printer.
 Depending upon the model, if you have more than four or six USB devices, you can purchase a USB hub, which you can use to connect additional USB devices.
 Ethernet connector Used to attach an Ethernet cable for a local area network (LAN).
 Note: To operate the computer within FCC Class B limits, use a Category 5 Ethernet cable.